The latest update to this website was at 130pm Saturday (HST)

 ~~~ Hawaii Weather Narrative ~~~

-It’s mostly clear with a few cloudy areas here in Maui County this morning.
-The low temperature at my place was 54 degrees.
+It’s partly to mostly cloudy with localized showers here in Maui County early this morning.
+The low temperature at my place was 59 degrees…with a relative humidity of 84%.

 https://www.weather.gov/images/hfo/graphics/npac.gif